-Dickens on The Strand began over 40 years ago with a mission: save The Strand’s historic buildings from demolition.
+Dickens on The Strand began 45 years ago with a mission: save The Strand’s historic buildings from demolition.
 A group of Galvestonians, along with GHF, understood the historical significance of the endangered structures and took action.
 In December of 1974, a potluck supper was organized in The Strand to gain public awareness about the potential destruction of what is now a National Historic Landmark District.

 Dickens on The Strand was born and Galveston Island became a pioneer in preservation.
 Dickens on The Strand’s original mission was realized, and today The Strand is at the center of a National Historic Landmark District.